lpfann/fri/README.md

 ## Documentation
-Check out our online documentation at [fri.lpfann.me](https://fri.lpfann.me).
+Check out our online documentation [here](https://lpfann.github.io/fri/).
 There you can find a quick start guide and more background information.

 You can also run the guide directly without setup online [here](https://colab.research.google.com/github/lpfann/fri/blob/master/doc/source/notebooks/Guide.ipynb).